Education in Syria

-Higher Education is the responsibility of the Ministry of Higher Education.
+Higher Education is the responsibility of the Ministry of Higher Education and Scientific Research.

 Early childhood care and education (ECCE)

 The Government of Syria is also responsible for providing pre-primary or early childhood education.
 Up until the early 1990s, ECCE programs were provided by mostly non-governmental institutions, of which few belonged to the government sector, while others were either private or run by the Teacher's Syndicate, General Union of Workers (GUW) or the Women's Federation.

 In 1990 only 5 percent of the children between the ages of 3 and 5 were enrolled in 793 kindergartens.
 Ten years later 7.8 percent of that age group was enrolled.
 Data from the Syrian Ministry of Education showed an increase in the number of kindergartens from 1096 to 1475 in 2004.

 Basic education

 The gross enrollment rate in primary education under basic education level in 2000 was 104.3 and it has been steadily rising, reaching to about 126.24 percent in 2007.
 Still, the enrollment of females is lower than males.
 The gender parity index, ratio of female enrollment to male enrollment, since 2006 was 0.955.

 The enrollment level in all programs at the lower secondary level rose significantly from early 2000, with the current gross enrollment rate of 95.3 percent.

 At the secondary lower level final exams of the 9th grade are carried out nationally at the same time.
 The result of these exams determines if the student goes to the "general" secondary schools or the technical secondary schools.
 Technical secondary schools include industrial and agricultural schools for male and female students, crafts school for female students, and commercial and computer science schools for both.
 It is mandatory for all Syrians to attend this basic level of education.